York and Southern Maine Area Activities

 Take romantic walks along nearby York Beach’s Long Sands coastline.
 Short Sands and Cape Neddick beaches lay just beyond.
 Watch the sunrise in the early whispers of dawn or spectacular evening sunsets upon the horizon’s edge.

 Cape Neddick Beach is located on the Shore Road headed into Ogunquit, Maine.
 It is a secluded beach that is great for tidal pooling.

-Save 10% on Stonewall Kitchen Cooking Classes during your stay at Tanglewood Hall!
+Save 10% on Stonewall Kitchen Cooking Classes during your stay!

 Sample an endless array of tasty treats at Stonewall Kitchen’s flagship store located right here in York.
 Nearby Kittery is home to more than 120 designer outlet stores.
 You can shop until you drop at the Kittery Premium Outlets.
 Enjoy the fun of shopping with everyday savings of 20 to 70% off retail prices or visit L.L.
 Bean and the outlets of Freeport about an hour’s drive away.
 Barely 15 minutes south, historic Portsmouth features eight blocks of unique shops, galleries, and boutiques along charming brick-lined streets.